open-telemetry/opentelemetry-dotnet-instrumentation/docs/iis-instrumentation.md

 The ASP.NET HTTP module can be also set in `applicationHost.config`.
-Here is an example where you can add the module to set it for all ASP.NET application runing in Integrated Pipeline Mode:
+Here is an example where you can add the module to set it for all ASP.NET application running in Integrated Pipeline Mode:

 ```xml
   <location path="" overrideMode="Allow">